-Two angles taken together are said to be complementary if the sum of measurement of the angles equal to
+- Two angles taken together are said to be complementary if the sum of measurement of the angles equal to 90o.

 Properties of Lines

-An angle that has a measure of 90o is a right angle.
-If two lines intersect at right angels, the lines are
+- An angle that has a measure of 90o is a right angle.
+If two lines intersect at right angles, the lines are perpendicular.

 L1 and L2 above are perpendicular and denoted by L1 ⊥ L2.

 - Two lines drawn on a plane are said to be parallel if they do not intersect each other.
 In the figure below lines, L1 and L2 are parallel and denoted by L1 || L2

 ➢ Parallel lines and Transverse

 - If a common line intersects two parallel lines L1 and L2, then that common line is known as transverse.

 - Pair of corresponding angles = (∠1 & ∠5) and (∠4 & ∠ 6)

 - Pair of internal alternate angles = (∠2 & ∠5)